The Rights of DC Citizens are in Your Hands

 Time and again, when DC citizens have visited Congressional offices we have been told that the issue of our unfair situation does not seem to come up from their constituents, so there is no reason for them to act on the problem.
 Yet, when people around the country do understand how our rights are restricted and interfered with by Congress, they say things like, “How un-American!”

-Leagues all around the country can continue the struggle for fairness and equality, for full protection of voters, by helping to educate their communities about the ways that DC is treated and how this problem can be solved through statehood for the commercial and residential parts of DC.
-Here are some things you can do:
+Community groups like the League of Women Voters all around the country can continue the struggle for fairness and equality.
+They can support full protection of voters by helping to educate their communities about DC’s situation and how this problem can be solved through statehood for the commercial and residential parts of DC.